+The internal architecture of the two circuits are described in Appendix~\ref{ssec:circuit_minhash} and Appendix~\ref{ssec:circuit_simhash}, respectively.
 After two servers run the GC protocol, they both acquire secret shared values of the hash ($S_1(x)$ and $S_2(x)$) and server \#1 needs to XOR the two values to get the real hash ($S(x)$).
 RNG stands for Random Number Generator.
+The security proof of our proposed approach is given in Proposition~\ref{th:approachSecure} in Appendix~\ref{sec:sbhc}.
 We utilize the recent advances which make hashing algorithmically faster~\cite{Proc:OneHashLSH_ICML14,Proc:Shrivastava_UAI14}.

 The above procedure is called {\it XOR-sharing} technique and is secure in HbC attack model because: (i) server \#1 receives nothing but a true random number which contains no information about $x$ and (ii) server \#2 receives the encryption of the message $x$ using $v$ as the encryption pad and is perfectly secure~\cite{paar2009understanding}.
 Since both servers are assumed to not collude, they cannot infer any information about the user's input $x$.
 The theory behind the GC protocol guarantees that neither of the parties that execute the protocol can infer any information about the intermediate values~\cite{yao1986generate}.
 Since the actual random seeds used to compute $S(x)$ is created by the GC protocol as an intermediate value, none of the servers nor the users know the value of true seeds and hence our protocol is secure.